ioreshnikov/tamizdat/README.md

 Installation
 ------------

-Please close the repository first.
+Please clone the repository first.
 In order to install the bot from source you need to update the settings stored inside `tamizdat/settings.py` and then use

     $ pip install .